-- (1) A person is a party to proceedings if the person is - (a) the applicant; or - (b) in the case of any disciplinary proceedings or any proceedings constituted by any inquiry into a person the person who is the subject of the proceedings; or - (c) in the case of proceedings involving the review of a decision-the decision-maker; or - (d) without limiting paragraph (a), (b) or (c) -
+- (1) A person is a party to proceedings if the person is - (a) the applicant; or - (b) in the case of any disciplinary proceedings or any proceedings constituted by any inquiry into a person the person who is the subject of the proceedings; or - (c) in the case of proceedings involving the review of a decision - the decisionmaker; or - (d) without limiting paragraph (a), (b) or (c) -

-- (i) a respondent to an application before the Tribunal; or - (ii) a person against whom a claim is made by the proceedings; or - (iii) a party to a dispute before the Tribunal; or - (e) a person joined in the proceedings by order of the Tribunal under section 96; or - (f) a person lawfully intervening in the proceedings; or - (g) a person specified by another provision of this Act or a relevant Act to be a party to the proceedings. - (2) Subsection (1) applies subject to any provision of a relevant Act or provision of a Division Schedule. - (3) In any proceedings in relation to which a decision-maker is a party, the official description, rather than the personal name, of the decision-maker is to be used so far as is practicable.

-96. Person may be joined as party
+96 Part 8 - Principle es, Powers and Procedures (i) a respondent to an application before the Tribunal; or (ii) a person against whom a claim is made by the proceedings; or (iii) a party to a dispute before the Tribunal; or - · · · - son joined in the proceedings by of the Tribunal under section 96; or · · · - rson lawfully intervening in the edings; or of this son specified by another provision s Act or a relevant Act to be a party proceedings.
+(2)) applies subject to any provision t Act or provision of a Division (3) decision-mak description, ra eedings in relation to which a er is a party, the official ather than the personal name, of the er is to be used so far as is 96.
+Pers on may be join ned as party